KristoferVickers/matching-emails-regex/gist-template.md

 ### Anchors

-Within regex, anchors denote the expression's start and end points.
-In this case, ^ marks the beginning, and $ marks the end of the expression.
+In the world of regex, anchors are like the bookmarks—^ marks where the expression begins, and $ signals its end.

 ### Quantifiers